torrvision/crfasrnn/README.md

 sudo apt-get remove --purge nvidia*
 ```

-When you restart your PC, before loging in, try "Ctrl + Alt + F1" to switch to a text-based login.
+When you restart your PC, before logging in, try "Ctrl + Alt + F1" to switch to a text-based login.
 Try:
 ```
 sudo service lightdm stop
 chmod +x cuda*.run